deltabeard/Peanut-GB/README.md

 ## SDL2 Example

 An example implementation is given in peanut_sdl.c, which uses SDL2 to draw the screen and take input.
-Run `make` in the example folder to compile.
+Run `make` in the ./examples/sdl2/ folder to compile it.

 Execute in command line with `peanut-sdl game.gb` which will automatically create the save file `game.sav` for the game if one isn't found.
 Or run with `peanut-sdl game.gb save.sav` to specify a save file.
+Or even `peanut-sdl` to use a file picker native to your running operating system to select the ROM.

 ### Screenshot